 Application and payment is made directly to the Dietitians Board - the current fee is $1000.

-If you fail either the written or oral examination you are allowed to re-sit it.
+If you fail the oral examination you are allowed to re-sit it - you only can have 3 attempts.

 Both the written and oral examinations must be passed within the same three year period.